Glasgow’s stardust can light up Scotland says Gregor Townsend

-Scotland will be written off, but buoyed by Glasgow’s stunning improvement and Edinburgh’s new found competitiveness in reaching the European Challenge Cup final, Glasgow rugby director Townsend is backing Cotter’s side to silence the doubters.
+Scotland will be written off, but buoyed by Glasgow’s stunning improvement and Edinburgh’s new found competitiveness in reaching the European final, Glasgow rugby director Townsend is backing Cotter’s side to silence the doubters.

 Townsend told The Rugby Paper: “What ourselves and Edinburgh have done has been magnificent and public interest here is huge.
 It’s wonderful having a World Cup in the UK at the end of it and it’ll give the players a lot of confidence knowing they can win big games.